AlexanderJuniorjr35/halloway-city/README.md

-# Adventure Game
+# HALLOWAY CITY

-Welcome to the Adventure Game!
+Welcome to the HALLOWAY CITY!
 This is an interactive text-based game where your choices determine the fate of the character.
 The goal is to navigate a world of mystery and danger, making strategic choices to survive and escape.

 ## Requirements